 As for pricing, Routific starts at $39/month per vehicle for their Essentials service, or $59/month per vehicle for their Professional service with added features.
 They also offer a Premium service for teams who require custom support and additional features.
 That service requires a custom quote from one of Routific’s sales reps.

-As far as a multi-top delivery route planner goes, it’s a step above RouteSavvy with regards to features and overall API aesthetic.
+As far as a multiple route planner for delivery goes, it’s a step above RouteSavvy with regards to features and overall API aesthetic.
 If your delivery or courier service requires some of these more plush features, Routific is a great option!

 OptimoRoute describes its mission as “Organizing the mobile workforce.”
-It is a multi-stop route planner servicing many industries, from outbound logistics for small to large sized delivery fleets, to field sales, to waste collection.
+It is an efficient route planner servicing many industries, from outbound logistics for small to large sized delivery fleets, to field sales, to waste collection.
 Their website lists many other industries who could benefit from their service.

 Like other multi-stop route planners on this list, OptimoRoute’s primary function is planning and optimizing routes via software, accessible via smartphone, tablet, and computer.